iosphere/ISHPermissionKit/README.md

 1. Activity permission only works on iOS8
 2. CoreLocation permission only works on iOS8
+3. Currently the project can only be compiled with iOS8 as Base-SDK

+# How to use

+Add the XCode-Project as a sub project.
+Then link your app-target against the static library (not the framework, as this is currently not working on devices and requires iOS8).
+You will also need to add the static library as a target dependency.

+## ISHPermissionsViewController

+You can request permission for a single category or a sequence of categories.
+The following example presents a `ISHPermissionsViewController` for `Activity` and `LocationWhenInUse` permissions if needed.

+    NSArray *permissions = @[
+        @(ISHPermissionCategoryLocationWhenInUse),
+        @(ISHPermissionCategoryActivity)
+        ];
+    ISHPermissionsViewController *vc = [ISHPermissionsViewController permissionsViewControllerWithCategories:permissions];
+    [vc setDataSource:self];

+    if (vc) {
+        UIViewController *presentingVC = [self.window rootViewController];
+        [presentingVC presentViewController:vc
+                                   animated:YES
+                                 completion:nil];
+    }

+The designated constructor returns nil if non of the categories allow a user prompt (either because the user already granted or denied the permission, does not want to be asked again, or the feature is simply not supported on the device).

+You can set a `completionBlock` or `delegate` (both optional) that will be notified once the `ISHPermissionsViewController` has iterated through all categories.
+If you do not set a delegate the view controller will simply be dismissed once finished and if set the completion block will be called.
+If you do set a delegate, the delegate is responsible for dismissing the view controller.

+The `dataSource` is required and must provide one instance of a `ISHPermissionRequestViewController` for each requested `ISHPermissionCategory`.

+The `ISHPermissionRequestViewController` provides `IBAction` to _prompt for the user's permission_, _ask later_, and _don't ask_.
+It does not however provide any buttons or UI.
+Your subclass can create a view with text, images and buttons etc. explaining in greater detail why your app needs a certain permission.
+The subclass should contain buttons that trigger at least one of the actions above mentioned above (see the header for their signatures).
+A _cancel button_ should call `changePermissionStateToAskAgainFromSender`.
+If you subclass these three actions you must call super.

+## ISHPermissionRequest

+The `ISHPermissionRequest` can be used to determine the current state of a permission category.
+It can also be used to trigger the user prompt asking for permission outside of the `ISHPermissionsViewController`.

+You must use the addition (+all) method `+requestForCategory:` to create the appropriate request for the given permission category.

 # How to contribute

+Contributions are welcome.
+Check out the roadmap and open issues.
+Adding support for more permission types is probably the most "rewarding", you can find a few hints below on how to get started.

 ## Adding support for new permissions